 Electricity and water aren’t best friends; mixing the two can be expensive and dangerous.
 You can help limit hazards and damages by cutting power to sections of your home at risk of flooding.
 Turning off your power can minimize the damage to internal components and the risk of unknown electrical currents in floodwaters.
 It is important to remember that when messing with electricity, always use safety and that because this is a flood event, residents should be cautious when performing this task and only perform it if it is safe to do so.

 Be Aware of Your Surroundings

 Knowing what you are going up against before it strikes your car or home can go a long way in protecting them.
 Flash floods can occur at a rapid rate and can strike in an instant.
 Monitoring your surroundings from a safe location, such as the second story of your home, and staying up to date with reliable news and updates can go a long way.
-Be sure to speak with neighbors you can trust and contribute to neighborhood groups with pictures and accounts to help spread relevant knowledge.
-If you do wander outside your home, it is best to follow local government and official guidelines, to avoid all flooded areas, and to watch for debris and hazardous components such as fallen power lines.
+Be sure to speak with neighbors you trust and contribute to neighborhood groups with pictures and accounts to help spread relevant knowledge.
+If you wander outside your home, it is best to follow local government and official guidelines, avoid all flooded areas and watch for debris and hazardous components such as fallen power lines.

 We always strongly advocate for our customers to take all necessary precautions in case disaster strikes.
 Knowing what to do before and after a flood will prepare you better and thank yourself in the long run.